 This is just some key problems that could take place if you don’t get your pre-approval first.
 If you go out and write a contract up on a home, and find out later you cannot secure financing you have wasted your time and everyone involved.
 Plus it could cost you your earnest money which could be between $500 and $1000 dollars.

-After you are pre-approved for a mortgage loan, you need a highly qualified realtor.
+Get a seasoned realtor to help with your search After you are pre-approved for a mortgage loan, you need a highly qualified realtor.
 You don’t want to work with a realtor that runs you out to look at homes before you meet with a lender.
 If a realtor does this, you are going to have problems.
 I promise.
 Most seasoned realtors will not allow you in their car until you are approved with a reputable mortgage lender.
 This may not sound like the process you want to follow, but it the only way to get matters rolling and it’s the correct way.

 Whether you have thought about buying, or maybe you were just denied for a mortgage, what every your situation is, most people are pulling a copy of their-credit report to get an idea where they stand with their credit.
 Don’t take the easy way out, because it will make matters hard for you.

-We all know credit scores are pretty much the ticket to a lot of things these days.
+We all know credit scoresare pretty much the ticket to a lot of things these days.
 This is a question that has two sides to it.
 Over the years most credit repair companies will tell you not to pay off collection accounts because it gives an updated collection to the credit bureaus.
 I will be the first to tell you, that if it’s a new collection you are better off settling on the collection and asking for a letter to delete from all 3 credit bureaus.
 There is also a trick of the lender community, where we ask you to pay off a collection and get a a letter from the creditor reporting the collection, Once you provide the letter we go to our credit reporting company and do what is called a rapid rescore.
 What this entails is we get the credit bureaus to update the status of a collection from balance being owed to “paid in full” or “settled” depending on what was negotiated.

+Once a collection is updated here is what typically happens.
 1. Your score will increase depending on how many accounts you paid off

 2. The status of the account will change